Is It Chemistry, Or Is It Love?

 What is Love & Where Does Love Come From

 Love… it’s more than simply a chemical reaction.
-Love doesn't come from a quick surge of adrenaline or a rush of dopamine— it grows from shared interests, deeply rooted friendship, respect, kindness, understanding, compassion, and deep connection and communication.
-It’s not something that happens overnight; it's a bond that people have the opportunity to develop consciously and conscientiously over time with intention, desire, and conscious effort.
+It doesn't come from a quick surge of adrenaline or a rush of dopamine and it doesn’t happen overnight— instead, it tends to deepen over time through shared experiences, emotional safety, honesty, repair, friendship, trust, mutual care, attraction, vulnerability, and the ways two people continue choosing one another again and again across different seasons of life.
 To build a connection that’s based on mutual understanding and appreciation as opposed to pushes and pulls is like a construction project.
 You might create the plan in a number of weeks, but the building of it takes years.
-It happens slowly and steadily, brick by brick
+It happens slowly and steadily, brick by brick.

 Love is like a successful construction project.
 You might create the plan in a number of weeks, but the building of it takes years.